Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts: Evaluation

-We further calculate a lower bound on the potential loss if the synthesized exploits were carried out.
+\parhead{Loss estimation} We further calculate a lower bound on the potential loss if the synthesized exploits were carried out.
 Since the balance of the victim contract changes over time, we use two reference points: the balances at the time of writing (June 5th, 2025), and the historical high balances (including vulnerable historical versions; see~\autoref{sec:historical-versions}), which represent a worst-case attack.
 For simplicity of comparison, we use the token price on June 5th, 2025, to convert the loss to USD.
 We focus on seven major ERC-20 tokens: WETH, WBTC, USDC, USDT, DAI, UNI, and LINK, so our results are a lower bound.
 If a contract's vulnerability is limited to specific tokens, we only consider the affected tokens.

 The results are shown in \autoref{tab:total-loss}.
 The ``current'' and ``maximal'' columns refer to the current balances and historical high balances, respectively.
 As shown in the table, the total estimated economic loss caused by the synthesized exploits is about 10.6 million USD.
 Among them, WETH accounts for the largest portion, with an estimated loss of 7.6 million USD.
-The significant loss suggests that these profitable MEV bots are vulnerable and exposed to substantial financial risks.
+These losses suggest that profitable MEV bots are vulnerable and exposed to substantial financial risks.

 In closing, we would like to clarify that the limitations or bugs in Greed and Gigahorse should be considered separately from the evaluation of \name. \name itself can be implemented on top of any existing tool with some additional engineering effort.
 The goal of this evaluation is to show that existing tools fail to address control flow obfuscation and suffer from performance issues on complex contracts.
 More importantly, they miss a significant number of asset management vulnerabilities.
 When integrated with \name, these tools can identify more potential vulnerabilities that would otherwise be missed.